danida/fastapi-profiler-lite/README.md

 - **Rust Core**: Statistics calculations are powered by a Rust extension for improved performance.
 Benchmarks comparing to NumPy will be published soon.
 Pre-built wheels are provided for all major platforms, but if you encounter any issues, please open a GitHub issue.

 - **UI Framework**: The dashboard uses [Tabler.io](https://tabler.io/), a premium and open-source admin dashboard template, providing a clean and modern interface.

+- **Database Instrumentation**: Track database queries with SQLAlchemy integration.
+Manually instrument your SQLAlchemy engines to see detailed query performance data.

 ## Documentation